Spatacoli/url-shortener/README.md

 # url-shortener
-This is the code for the spataco.li URL shortener.
-Originally based off code found here: https://github.com/arctekdev/nixfox.de
+This is the code for the sptc.li URL shortener.
+Originally based off code found here: https://github.com/arctekdev/nixfox.de heavily modified though.
+The hashing algorithm is the same though.